emstar-en/STUNIR/README.md

 ### STUNIR is *not*

 - A monolithic compiler for a specific language.
-- A full assembler or C toolchain (you can *optionally* require one, but STUNIR itself is the harness around tools).
+- A full assembler or C toolchain (STUNIR is the harness around tools; backends are pluggable).
 - A magical “LLM writes code” system—STUNIR assumes the planner can be untrusted; **the deterministic toolchain and receipts are the source of truth**.

 ## Why this exists